It was business as usual at the time.

 Rarely, if ever, will you hear about how calorie restriction can supercharge your brain, however.
 That’s quite unfortunate as it is by far the most powerful strategy out there.
 Use it.

-Speaking of powerful strategies, I am currently putting the finishing touches on Lean Machine – The Ultimate Fat-Loss Solution.
+Speaking of powerful strategies, I am currently putting the finishing touches on LEAN MACHINE – The Ultimate Guide To Physical Transformation.

-I spent 3 years creating the perfect fat-loss formula and I want Lean Machine to be the last piece of content you will ever need to get and stay in incredible shape.
+I spent 3 years creating the perfect physique transformation formula and I want Lean Machine to be the last piece of content you will ever need to get and stay in incredible shape.
 No nonsense, no filler, only real deal tactics and strategies to get you lean ‘n mean.

 Santa’s coming early this year as the book will be released very soon.
 If you haven’t already, sign up right now to be notified upon release.
 And yes, you’ll be able to grab your copy right here at livingleanandmean.com